 Program review is the central component of unit-level planning.
-Programs and service areas take stock of their purpose, strengths, and challenges.
+Instructional programs, student service areas, and administrative areas take stock of their purpose, strengths, and challenges.
 They justify resource requests as a means of promoting excellence and better serving our students.

 Our program review process is on a four-year cycle, which gives us time to set goals, act on them, acquire resources, and assess the effectiveness of what we are doing.
-2016-2017 was the second
+2017-2018 was the third and final annual update before the next comprehensive program review of 2018-2019.
+Each program and service area documented progress on their goals and discussed how the resources acquired have improved their programs or service areas.

-One hundred and four programs, including academic programs, administrative areas, administrative service areas, and student service areas, wrote program reviews, the largest group ever at Mesa College.
+One hundred and four programs participated.
 Lead writers, managers, and liaisons were trained in use of the Taskstream module, data analysis, and resource requests.
 The personnel of the Office of Institutional Effectiveness and Institutional Research provided assistance to anyone who needed it.
-We instituted training via ZOOM as well as face-to-face, and this was successful
+We provided training via ZOOM as well as face-to-face, and this was successful.
+The ZOOM trainings were recorded and posted on the program review webpage.

-Each spring, the Office of Institutional Effectiveness conducts a comprehensive evaluation of the program review and resource allocation process.
-The evaluation results include a summary of feedback from College administrators, faculty, and staff regarding the integrated planning process, as well as overarching recommendations for improvement in the program review and resource allocation processes.
-Based on the findings from this year's comprehensive evaluation, the Program Review Steering Committee extracted the following recommendations:
+Each Spring, the Office of Institutional Effectiveness conducts a comprehensive evaluation of the program review and resource allocation process.
+The evaluation results include a summary of feedback from College administrators, faculty, and classified professionals regarding the integrated planning process, as well as overarching recommendations for improvement in the program review and resource allocation processes.
+Based on the findings from this year's comprehensive evaluation, the Research team extracted the following recommendations: